-Assessment has a number of distinct purposes:
+Assessment has several distinct purposes:

-- Formative this is the on-going process in which students' positive achievements can be recognised, discussed and recorded. - Diagnostic this form of assessment identifies learning difficulties which may be scrutinised and classified so that help and guidance can be provided. - Summative provides a 'picture' of the overall achievement of a student at the end of a particular stage, phase or year.
+- o Formative this is the on-going process in which students' positive achievements can be recognised, discussed, and recorded. - Diagnostic this form of assessment identifies learning difficulties which may be scrutinised and classified so that help and guidance can be provided. - Summative provides a 'picture' of the overall achievement of a student at the end of a particular stage, phase, or year. - Evaluation is a means by which some aspects of the curricular provisions of the school may be assessed.
+This process may result in the identification of any whole school needs whereby future targets can be set and built into the school's improvement plan. - Ipsative this is the attempt to improve on a previous personal best and has no external reference points.